Neutral / cushion / high arch

 Updates to La Sportiva Helios SR

-- La Sportiva brings to the fore an ultra-aggressive and strikingly lightweight trail shoe that can tackle technical terrains, rocky areas, steep inclines, or downhill bombs with aplomb in the Helios SR. As the SR stands for Sticky Rubber, La Sportiva uses a new compound in the Frixion XT to deliver an all-around traction that most trail runners would dearly love to have in their trail shoes.
+- La Sportiva brings to the fore an ultra-aggressive and strikingly lightweight trail shoe that can tackle technical terrains, rocky areas, steep inclines, or downhill bombs with aplomb in the Helios SR. As the SR stands for Sticky Rubber, La Sportiva uses a new compound in the Frixion XT to deliver all-around traction that most trail runners would dearly love to have in their trail shoes.
+For comparison, the Merrell Trail Glove 5 has similar functionality.
 The shoe has enough stickiness that it can very well be a rock climbing footwear, instead of just a trail version.

 - The fully gusseted and stretchable upper keeps debris off while it continues to make breathability such a huge feature in this shoe.
 Because it adapts quite well to the runner’s foot, the upper accommodates different foot dimensions and eases off the constrictive feeling from a company that normally produces shoes that tends towards being narrow.